-Yep, there are tons of recipes out there for breakfast casseroles; I’ve got a whole bunch of them myself.
-That said, I’m pretty darn sure I can throw nearly all of them right out the window after having tasted this breakfast casserole, created by my friend, Jan Blasi.
-I’m forever ruined, I do believe…..no other breakfast casserole will likely ever measure up to this one for me.
-Thanks, Jan!
+Yep, there are tons of recipes out there for breakfast casseroles; I’ve got scads of them myself.
+That said, I’m pretty darn sure I can throw all of them right out the window after having tasted this breakfast casserole….yes, it’s THAT good.
+This recipe was shared with me by my good friend, Jan Blasi, a fabulous Southern cook.
+Oh, how I love it when this woman cooks for me!

 2 cups whipping cream

-2 1/2 cups sharp cheddar cheese (the cheese will be more flavorful if you shred it yourself from a block instead of purchasing shredded)
+2 1/2 cups shredded sharp cheddar cheese (the cheese will be more flavorful if you shred it fresh yourself instead of purchasing pre-shredded)

 1 tsp. kosher salt